dotansimha/graphql-code-generator/website/docs/getting-started/lifecycle-hooks.md

 Triggered before a file is written to the file-system.
 Executed with the path for the file.

-If the content of the file hasn't changed since last execution - this hooks won't be triggerd.
+If the content of the file hasn't changed since last execution - this hooks won't be triggered.

 ### `afterOneFileWrite`

 Triggered after a file is written to the file-system.
 Executed with the path for the file.
-If the content of the file hasn't changed since last execution - this hooks won't be triggerd.
+If the content of the file hasn't changed since last execution - this hooks won't be triggered.

 > This is a very useful hook, you can use it for integration with Prettier or other linters.

 ### `afterAllFileWrite`

 Executed after writing all the files to the file-system.
-Triggerd with multiple arguments - paths for all files.
+Triggered with multiple arguments - paths for all files.

 ### `beforeDone`

-Triggerd with no arguments, right before the codegen closes, or when watch mode is stopped.
+Triggered with no arguments, right before the codegen closes, or when watch mode is stopped.

 ## Output Level

-The following hooks are avialable for a single output file: `beforeOneFileWrite` and `afterOneFileWrite`.
+The following hooks are available for a single output file: `beforeOneFileWrite` and `afterOneFileWrite`.

-Output level hooks are triggerd before root level hooks.
+Output level hooks are triggered before root level hooks.